AdaCore/gpr/doc/__python__/metadata/attributes_introduction.rst

 * **Type of value**

-  The value of an attribute may be a single string, indicated by the word "single", or a string list, indicated by the word "list".
+  The value of an attribute may be a single string, indicated by the word "single value", a string list, indicated by the word "list value" or a string set (list where the elements are unique), indicated by the word "set value".
+In the case of a set, it is also indicated if the elements are considered case sensitive or not.

 * **Read-only**